The Stakes Are Higher Than You Think

 Days 1-3: Separate but Aware

-• Feed dogs in separate rooms with the door closed
+- Feed dogs in separate rooms with the door closed.

-• Crate or gate the dogs in separate areas when unsupervised
+- Crate or gate the dogs in separate areas when unsupervised.

-• Take parallel walks together to build positive association
+- Take parallel walks together to build positive association.

-• Keep all interactions short and supervised
+- Keep all interactions short and supervised.

 Days 4-7: Supervised Coexistence

-• Begin allowing supervised time together in common areas
+- Begin allowing supervised time together in common areas.

-• Keep leashes dragging for quick intervention if needed
+- Keep leashes dragging for quick intervention.

-• Separate for all meals, treats, and high-value chew times
+- Separate for all meals, treats, and high-value chew times.

-• End interactions on a positive note before either dog shows stress
+- End interactions on a positive note before either dog shows stress.

 Weeks 2-4: Gradual Integration

-• Slowly increase the time dogs spend together
+- Slowly increase the time dogs spend together.

 Preventing Resource Guarding

-When Things Are Not Going Well
+When Things Aren't Going Well

 Normal Adjustment Behaviors (Not Emergencies)

-• Mild tension during the first week
+- Mild tension during the first week.

-• One dog avoiding the other
+- One dog avoiding the other.

-• Temporary appetite changes or house-training regression
+- Temporary appetite changes or house-training regression.

-• Increased clinginess with their human
+- Increased clinginess with you.

 Red Flags (Seek Professional Help)

-• Actual bite wounds that break skin
+- Actual bite wounds that break skin.

-• Guarding a human family member from the other dog
+- Guarding a human family member from the other dog.

 Multi-Dog Household Long-Term Tips

-Once your dogs have settled in:
+Once your dogs settle in:

 Final Thoughts